How Does a Bankruptcy Impact Your Credit Score?

 While a bankruptcy could hurt your credit more than any other type of derogatory mark, know that you can recover.
 Even though the bankruptcy could stay on you report for up to 10 years, the impact can decrease over time and taking steps to build positive credit could speed up your recovery.

-If you're considering bankruptcy, but aren't sure if there are better options available, consider speaking with a credit counselor first.
+If you're considering bankruptcy, but aren't sure if there are better options available, consider working with a credit counselor first.
 Counseling if free and can help you understand the severity of your situation, while providing useful, concrete next steps on whichever path you choose.
+Get started anytime, online or over the phone.